Eurovision Young Musicians 2012

-Eivind Holtsmark Ringstad of Norway won the contest, with host country Austria and Armenia placing second and third respectively.
+The winner was violists Eivind Ringstad representing Norway, with violinist Emmanuel Tjeknavorian representing Austria placing second, and kanon player Narek Kazazyan representing Armenia placing third.
+Ringstad is the first viola player to win the competition.

 Location

 Rathausplatz, Vienna.
 Host location of the Eurovision Young Musicians 2012 final.

 Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2012 edition of the Eurovision Young Musicians final.
 The Schubert Hall in Vienna, Austria, hosted the semi-final round.

 Format

-Martin Grubinger was the host of the 2010 contest final with Pia Strauss hosting the semi-final round.
+Martin Grubinger was the host of the 2010 contest final, with Pia Strauss hosting the semi-final round.

-Participating countries
+Mnozil Brass, Vienna’s slapstick brass septet, together with the Vienna Radio Symphony Orchestra under Cornelius Meister, opened the concert with their version of Rossini’s William Tell Overture.
+Grubinger and his band, the Percussive Planet Ensemble performed during the interval.

+Participants and results

-Broadcasters from fourteen countries participated this year in the Eurovision Young Musicians.
+Broadcasters from fourteen countries participated this year in the Eurovision Young Musicians competition.

 The semifinal was held in two parts.
 The first part was held on 5 May 2012 and the second on 6 May 2012.
 The seven best were selected by an international jury to perform live as finalists in the final that was held on 11 May 2012.

+Returning artist

+Lizi Ramishvili of Georgia previously competed in the Junior Eurovision Song Contest 2009 as part of Princesses, where she was the band's cellist.